-Why do I get error "errno=2, there may be no source of entropy on this system"?
+Why do I get error "errno=2, there may be no source of entropy on this system" when using the SQL Server ODBC driver?

-The SSL-enabled SQL Server ODBC driver needs a source of unpredictable data to work correctly.
-Many open source operating systems provide a "randomness device" (/dev/urandom or /dev/random) that serves this purpose, and the SQL Server ODBC driver will use these devices if available.
+The SSL version of the SQL Server ODBC driver needs a source of unpredictable data to work correctly.
+Many open-source operating systems provide a "randomness device" (/dev/urandom or /dev/random) that serves this purpose, and the SQL Server ODBC driver uses these devices if available.

-If the driver is unable to find a randomness device, it will return the error:
+If the driver is unable to find a randomness device, it returns the error:

 "SSL connection failed in syscall (errno=2, there may be no source of entropy on this system, consult OpenSSL documentation)"